Package 'prismatic'

 Value

-a colors object of same length as col.
+A colors object of the same length as col.

 Source